 “The Colorado Springs Republican gleaned the information from the conclusion of a classified report, though that sentence was unclassified, said his spokeswoman Catherine Mortensen.

-“Pentagon officials that the information had previously not been released publicly.
+“Pentagon officials told The New York Times that the information had previously not been released publicly.

 “Pentagon spokesman George Little issued a statement after the hearing, saying ‘it would be inaccurate to suggest that the North Korean regime has fully tested, developed, or demonstrated the kinds of nuclear capabilities referenced in the passage.’”

 The Post is telling us the DIA assessment is fresh off the presses, finished as late as “last month” – not so!
 Whether the Post is being deluded by its sources, or is trying to delude us in collaboration with its sources, is up for debate.

 Which brings us to another problem, not only with this story but with all the “news” we’re getting from the mainstream media these days: reporters have become as politicized as their sources in the intelligence community.
 The Obama holdovers in the national security Establishment are not alone in their campaign to discredit the President.
 The media have been complicit

 all along: indeed, the legacy media’s journalists have been eagerly cheerleading the Russia-gate witch-hunt, and openly proclaiming their hostility to this administration.
 This is in addition to their traditional role as the War Party’s journalistic camarilla.

 While this particular story is not directly linked to Russia-gate, or the President’s political fortunes, what it comes down to is that neither the sources of this story nor those who are reporting

 it can be trusted.
 It could be true that the North Koreans have developed the capability of miniaturizing nuclear warheads, but we just don’t know.
 The observant reader is left in a fog – the fog of an information war in which journalism is not a means of discovering knowledge, but a weapon to be deployed in a political-ideological conflict.